ahonkatu/PurOja_source_files/README.md

 ## Working with Win 11
 The file GDAL-3.4.3-cp311-cp311-win_amd64.whl was needed to work with GDAL (Geospatial Data Abstraction Library).

+### AI
+ChatGPT and Claude was used in reading the error messages and solving coding problems.

 ## Materials to read, or making searches about codes and techniques
 - Whiteboxtools: https://www.whiteboxgeo.com/
 - SAGA Gis Module Library Documentation: https://saga-gis.sourceforge.io/saga_tool_doc/2.3.0/index.html